 The new update also includes the Season of Legends Special Research Tasks in Pokemon Go.
-Usually, the Season of Legends takes place a few times a year, which is a direct indicator of an upcoming big event.
+Usually, the Season of Legends takes place a few times a year, directly indicating an upcoming big event.

 In this case, this Special Research is to celebrate the genies from the Unova region.
 Players can choose to complete additional tasks in Pokemon Go to help other players earn some extra items.

-However, unlike the Mega Raids, there is no set time limit for this one.
+However, unlike Mega Raids, this one has no set time limit.
 Alternatively, there is also a Season of Legends Timed Research that the players can choose to complete to earn a few perks.

 Notably, the legendary Pokemons that are to be found in the Season of Legends were extremely rare, and finding them was difficult for the players.

-The Special Research is divided into 5 stages, and each player needs to complete them.
+The Special Research is divided into 5 stages; each player must complete them.
 Here is a detailed description of the stages: